-Figure 1: a) A snapshot of the simulator, showing the simulated rat at the center of the experimental chamber, the white/yellow food dispenser (patch on the wall behind the rat), the lever (at the rat's left hand side) and the chain (at the rat's right hand side). b) The architecture of the model.
+Figure 1: Left: A snapshot of the simulator, showing the simulated rat at the center of the experimental chamber, the food dispenser (behind the rat), the lever (at the rat's left hand side) and the chain (at the rat's right hand side).
+Right: The architecture of the model.